For detailed descriptions of the techniques in green, see METHOD

 hit a triumphant pose, arms raised and feet spread apart, the sounds of a crackling fire, the mortal enemy of the

 forest, engulfed the theater.
-Flame, in an aside to the audience before this climactic final scene, whispered,
+Flame, in an aside to the audience before the climactic final scene, whispered,

 “The forest has grown too tall.
 There are only shadows.
 They have created a world they can no longer live in.”

 Melanie’s love and knowledge of vintage fashion made her the obvious choice to find and coordinate each

 character’s specific look.
 Richard, once a student at New York’s American Academy of Dramatic Arts, worked

 with the actors, and Kurt concentrated on the staging of the scenes.
 An accomplished musician, Tom was able